Retired trains from all over Japan come here to start their second career.

-There are three different types of trains running on Oigawa Railways as local trains.
-They are unique not only in how they look, but also how they are built inside.
-Take a closer look at the details such as the seatings and handles which are different from the trains running in the cities.
+There are three different types of trains running on Oigawa Railway as local trains.
+They have not only unique exteriors but also unique interiors.
+Take a closer look at the details such as the seat and the handles which are different from the city trains' ones.

 Retro all throughout

-Among the 19 stations along Ikawa Line, some remain exactly the same since they were built.
+Among the 19 stations along Oigawa Main Line, some remain exactly the same since they were built.
 Taking the local trains is the best way to appreciate how the time flows.